 Selling internationally is not that far out of your arena, especially when you sell online.
 You now have the potential to receive orders from any corner of the world.
 However, international shipping is both slightly expensive and more of a process.

-Each country may have a different customs process, and associated fee.
+Each country may have a different customs process and the associated fee.
 In most cases, the onus is on the importer (your customer in this case) to pay them.
 Can you offset this fee for the customer by pricing your product slightly lower?
 Also, what happens to your product if it cannot be delivered?
 How do you handle returns?

 Apparel sites like Asos have their own local partners who are responsible not just for delivery but returns and replacements as well.
 For international shipping, they are usually mildly flexible with returns.
 Having one point of contact for order tracking can be immensely helpful for you.